caseyevans64/CST126_1/README.md

 	  - The FIND function should be case sensative.
 	  - Your FIND function should return a -1 if the character isn't found.
 	  - Your FIND function should handle an empty string.
+	  - You no hardcoded string sizes.
+This program should work for any string.
 	  - Use human indexed format not C++ indexing.
 So the first character is position 1.
 	  - You clean your heap up before you exit the program.
 No memory leaks.